Ethanlloyd21/Portfolio-React/README.md

 # General Info

-- Tab icon has been modified to have my own icon.

 ### Public
 - This folder contains the **index.html**, **css**, and **images**.
 I modified the tab icon by updloading my own icon and change the code on index.html and manifest.json